Ks89/angular-cli-skeleton/README.md

 13. In the Pipeline section, choose `Pipeline script from SCM`, with SCM `Git` and URL `https://github.com/Ks89/angular-cli-skeleton` to get the pipeline's script from `./Jenkinsfile` via git
 14. Script Path must match the Jenkins file name in your repository (i.e. `Jenkinsfile`)
 15. Save and build

+PS: if you want to use Jenkins on a remote server, you should add these two env variables:
+- CI=true
+- JENKINS=true

+#### I want to use Jenkins on a private server
+COMING SOON a tutorial to install and configure Jenkins in a VPS at OVH.com

 ### SonarQube support
 1. Install java and define all necessary env variables for your OS